 In an effort to continue the enhanced interpretation and preservation of the "Last Land Battle" of the American Civil War, the THC hosts Park Day at Palmito Ranch Battlefield National Historic Landmark.
-Park Day is an annual event sponsored by the Civil War Trust and History (formerly the History Channel), which seeks volunteers to clean and repair the grounds of Civil War battlefields.
-At each site, volunteers receive a free T-shirt and patches (while supplies last) and have the opportunity to hear historians interpret the battle.
+Park Day is an annual event sponsored by the Civil War Trust, which seeks volunteers to clean and repair the grounds of Civil War battlefields.
+At each site, volunteers receive a free T-shirt (while supplies last) and have the opportunity to hear historians interpret the battle.

 Exploring the Boundaries of Palmito Ranch Battlefield National Historic Landmark Radio Broadcast Repeater Project